Bachelor of General Studies

 May be either lower- or upper-level courses; 60 credits may be applied courses, such as fine and performing arts, studio and technology courses

 Please consult with your Program Advisor to ensure that the courses you select can be applied toward the program requirements of your chosen credential.
-Before you register in a course not listed on the website, you must apply for an LOP.
-If you proceed otherwise, you may find that a course cannot be applied toward your credential or that you must pay a transcript reassessment fee.
+Before you register in a course not listed on the website, you must apply for a letter of permission.
+Otherwise, you may find that a course cannot be applied toward your credential or that you must pay a transcript reassessment fee.

 Please see Tuition and Fees for details.